itzCrih/CoralWinter/README.md

 3. Start your server and have fun!
 ## FAQ
 1. Why i don't see snow falling in the world?
 You have to install ProtocolLib in order to see that.
 Also, make sure you have optifine animations all enabled
 2. How come I can break all the blocks with any tool?
 This plugin was invented to be placed in a lobby, so you need to make sure you have a core that limits block breaking.
 You will see that you can only break blocks of snow with a diamond shovel.
+## Commands & Permissions
+/coralwinter - coralwinter.command.help - Main command;
+/santashovel - coralwinter.command.santashovel - Get your own shovel;
+/cwreload - coralwinter.command.reload - Reload configurations
 ## Todo
 - Break / Place blocks protection
 - Boolean to enable / disable protection in config